 Your waterfall will look more natural if you “frame” it with the largest of the rocks that you have chosen.
 Then, locate a rock with a flat surface and place it between the frame rocks.
 As the water falls, it will hit the larger stones and find its path through the spaces between them – just like in nature.
 Small rocks and gravel can then be used to fill in gaps.
 Remaining rocks can be set along the edge of the basin and gaps can be filled using smaller rocks or gravel.
 The waterfall will be the focal point of the water feature, so take your time and be creative.

 Fewer rocks are better when building a waterfall.
 Three large stones are better than 12 small stones stacked up.
 Nature will provide you with some tips for designing and building your waterfall.
 You usually will see one very large stone, surrounded by few smaller ones, with the water running between them.

-The surrounding landscaping will cover most mistakes.
 The more plant material you can line the falls and stream with, the better.
 It will soften the hard edges of all the stone.
 Also, if you create a good, planted backdrop to your berm it will look as though it’s always been there.
 Make sure it flows into the rest of your yard.